dgiangrave/2D-Game-Engine/dragonfly/README.txt

 Directories:

-vs-2015/ - contains Visual Studio solution files (Microsoft Windows)
+vs-2015/ - contains Visual Studio solution files (Microsoft Windows) vs-2015/include - contains dragonfly header files vs-2015/include/saucershoot - contains saucer shoot example headers vs-2015/lib - contains dragonfly cpp files vs-2015/lib/saucershoot - contains saucershoot example cpp files

+/*
+NOTE: you must have proper linkage to all above locations for
+      this to run, this does not use the default dragonfly setup links but it should work with the relative paths */

+sounds/ - contains sound files for saucershoot example sprites/ - contains sprites for saucershoot example ../SFML-2.4 - Contains SFML outside of dragonflys directory ../SFML-2.4/include - SFML header files ../SFML-2.4/lib - SFML library files

 --------------------------------------------------------------------

 Testing Example:

-I used the dragonfly saucer shoot niad example that was provided to show the bulk of my testing.
+I used the dragonfly saucer shoot example from Professor Claypools github to show the bulk of my testing.
 It properly shows use of all the engines current functionality without any bugs.
+Do note however that some minor modifications were made to the example based on bugs in Professor Claypools code.
+This was things like only sending out event to stars that went off left side rather than right side.

 --------------------------------------------------------------------